CafeVariomeUoL/cv3-docs/Writerside/topics/quick-start-guide.md

 export VAULT_SECRET_ID=... # Secret ID for AppRole authentication
 ```

-> ##### Warning
->
 > The Vault role ID and secret ID are sensitive information.
 Ensure the way you load them into the environment variables is secure, and they are not registered in any logs or history.
-{: .block-warning }
+> {style="warning"}

 The backend also provides a CLI tool for managing the instance, including initializing the database, etc. It's recommended to use the CLI to initialize the database before running it.
-To use it, run the following command in the **Backend Project Folder**:
+To use it, run the following command in the
+**Backend Project Folder**:

 ```shell
 ./CafeVariome3.sh cli